scaleway/scaleway-cli/docs/commands/cockpit.md

-### Delete a given token specified by the token ID
+### Delete the token associated with the specified token ID

-Delete a given token specified by the token ID.
+Delete the token associated with the specified token ID.

 **Usage:**